ntclark/PostScript/Readme.md

 <h2>WHY ?</h2>

-Yes, there is already an open source solution for this, don't assume I'm not intametly aware of GhostScript.
+Yes, there is already an open source solution for this, don't assume I'm not intimatly aware of GhostScript.
 In fact, I know more than
 I want to about that software.

 In some ways, it was working with GhostScript that engendered my desire to re-visit my PostScript passion.
 This time, however, it is to create